Tenskwatawa: Later years

 After Tecumseh's death in 1813, Tenskwatawa retained a small group of followers, but had no significant leadership position among the American Indians in the subsequent decade.
 In 1824, at the request of Lewis Cass, the governor of Michigan Territory, the aging Prophet returned to the United States to assist the federal government with its plans for the Shawnee removal west of the Mississippi River.
 Tenskwatawa hoped his involvement would allow him to regain some influence as a leader among the Shawnee.

-In 1826 Tenskwatawa traveled through Vincennes with a group of 500 Shawnee from reservation land at Wapaghkonetta, Ohio, and headed west across the Mississippi and Kansas Rivers to the Shawnee reservation in present-day Kansas.
+In 1826, Tenskwatawa traveled through Vincennes with a group of 500 Shawnee from reservation land at Wapaghkonetta, Ohio, and headed west across the Mississippi and Kansas Rivers to the Shawnee reservation in present-day Kansas.
 Tenskwatawa, who arrived in Kansas on May 14, 1828, established a village called Prophetstown on reservation land in the Argentine district of present-day Kansas City, Kansas.

 In his final years, as his influence among the Shawnee declined, Tenskwatawa isolated himself from the majority of the tribe.
 A few years before his death, Tenskwatawa agreed to pose for George Catlin, who painted his portrait as a Shawnee "holy man" in traditional attire.
-Tenskwatawa faded into obscurity and died in 1836, twelve years after he departed to Kansas.
+Tenskwatawa departed to Kansas and lived there in obscurity for twelve years until his death.